wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+=  3.3.0 =
+* 09 Aug 2013
+* Simpler UI is better.
+I just merged some fieldsets in option page to make it clearer.
+Don't panic I did not delete anything.
+* Add a documentation (only in English for the moment)
+* Crop can now be deactivated on images.
+Do not forget to regenerate your thumbnails if you set this option to false.
+* Add an uninstall.php file (to clean database if plugin is desinstalled)

 =  3.2.9 =
 * 07 Aug 2013
 * bugfix: cf issue reported support regarding twitter image.
-Twitter card Image should not be empty anymore in case you use external URL for image but no featured image.
+* Twitter card Image should not be empty anymore in case you use external URL for image but no featured image.

 =  3.2.8 =
 * 30 Jul 2013